ys09123/ys09123/README.md

 Currently exploring: Graphs, Recursion, Dynamic Programming, and Data Visualization 📈

 - 💻 I’m currently solving problems on [LeetCode](https://leetcode.com/)
-- 🌱 I’m working on Data Analysis and end-to-end ML projects
+- 🌱 I’m working on Data Analysis and end-to-end ML projects as well as React JS.
 - 🔭 I’m looking to collaborate on open-source DS projects
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yash-kumar-shaw-22601a22b/) | ykshaw20@gmail.com